pkivolowitz/asm_book/section_1/hello_world/README.md

 series.
 Note `variadic` functions are an advanced topic.

 A previous version of this text contained an error.
-This new version is inspired by `arne` on Github to whome we owe thanks.
+This new version is inspired by user `4rnee` on Github to whome we owe thanks.

 **The stack pointer in ARM V8 can only be manipulated in multiples of 16.**